feets.datasets package

 2.57880082, 1.03376863])

-Generate a data with any given random function.
+Generate a light curve dataset with any given random generator.

 Parameters: